-Management has assessed that reasonably possible changes in the key assumptions would not result in the carrying amount of plant and equipment to exceed its recoverable amount.
+Management has assessed that reasonably possible changes in the two key assumptions, revenue growth rate and pre-tax discount rate would not result in the carrying amount of plant and equipment to exceed its recoverable amount.

 The key assumptions used in computing the value in use of plant and equipment and right-of-use assets are subject to estimation uncertainties.
-If business conditions were different especially those caused by extreme circumstances that cannot reasonably be predicted, it is likely that materially different amounts could be reported in the Group's financial statements.
+If business conditions were different especially those caused by extreme circumstances that cannot reasonably be predicted, it is likely that significant impairment losses could be reported in the Group's financial statements.